BenderskiyMA/chat-info/README.md

 Rocket chat internal App for list chat or channel information (Creator, moderators, owners)

-Application does not register any setting value
+Application does not register any setting value.

 With latest commit, application works with apps engine methods only.